wamber-aww/ds-notes/README.md

 This repository contains personal reading notes for data science from various sources.

 # Contents
+- Introduction
   - Fundamentals of Machine Learning
   - Fundamental Math and Stats in Machine Learning
+- Linear regression
+  - Simple linear regression
+  - Multiple linear regression

 # Resources
 - An Introduction to Statistical Learning